uquidit/mediator/README.md

 ### Start `mediator-server`

-When the `mediator-server` binary file is installed and when it is update, it is required to grant a special capability (to bind on privileged ports).
+If you want the `mediator-server` to bind on a privileged port, it's necessary to grant the related special capability to it's binary file.
+This must be done after each installation as well as update.
 Run the following command:

 `$ sudo setcap 'cap_net_bind_service=+ep' /opt/mediator/bin/mediator-server`

 `mediator-server` expects the full path to its configuration file as the only argument.